Like any product, there will be tradeoffs, advantages and disadvantages – depending on particular goals, preferences, and resources.

 General Info & Hosting Overview

-As a leading domain registrar, Namecheap has developed a strong market share since it was founded in 2000.
+As a leading domain registrar, Namecheap has market share since it was founded in 2000.
 Namecheap has provided over 4 million domain names to customers throughout the world.
 Although Namecheap’s core business is domain registry services, it provides additional services including web hosting, email hosting, security and cloud-based services.

 Let’s start with a first impression